Lercher/CocoR/CocoRCore/Readme.md

 * If it won't run, try `F1` plus `task restore` first.

-## Status: incubating / stabilizing
+## Status: alpha / stabilizing API

 * compiles to be run as a process
 * generates mixed V2 and core code